NRGKing/nrgking.github.io/content/robotics/index.md

 ### [Programming Notebook](https://drive.google.com/file/d/1hd0VK4iIhffCv_00uxb7vwG03PvXW3pT/view?usp=sharing)

-## Team 8568C Cowboys / Knights Library
+## Team 8568C Cowboys

+I was the lead programmer for the VEX Robotics team 8568C from North Andover Massachusetts.
+As a team, we placed Math Division Finalist at the 2025 VEX World Championship, tournament finalist at the 2025 Massachusetts State Championship, and won the THINK award (Awarded for Programming Strategy) at the 2024 Southern New England Regional Championship.

+### Knights Library
-The Knights Autonomous Library includes all of the code necessary to power a World Division Finalist team.
+The Knights Autonomous Library includes all of the code necessary to power a VEX Robotics team.
 Essential features include:
 - Drive control feature: bindings for input maps (inspired by game development projects) which allows for creation of button functions.
 Joystick input includes input curve to allow for faster, more consistent driving
 - Odometry system with easily configurable tracking wheels and inertial sensors for almost all configurations.
 Used to localize the robot’s position on the field, which is displayed on a custom VEX brain display
 - Motion algorithms for robot movement: heavily optimized pure pursuit algorithm (for curved and path following movement) and functional approach to PID (forward/backward and turning).